yannrichet/rsession/README.md

 # Rsession: R sessions wrapping for Java #

 Rsession provides an easy to use java class giving access to remote or local R session.
-The back-end engine is Renjin (NEW) or Rserve, locally spawned automatically if necessary.
+The back-end engine is Rserve (locally spawned automatically if necessary, fully compatible with legacy R), Renjin (lower compatibility, but still very good with graphics), and R2js (on-the-fly translation to math.js, lowest compatibility and hack-style coding, full BSD licence).
-Rsession differs from Rserve or Renjin as it is a higher level API, and it includes server side startup of Rserve.
+Rsession differs from R2js, Rserve or Renjin as it is a higher level API, and it includes server side startup of Rserve.
 Therefore, it is easier to use in some point of view, as it provides a multi session R engine (including for Windows, thanks to an ugly turn-around).

 Other alternatives:
   * JRI, but it does not provide multi-sessions feature.
 If you just need one R session in your java code (or work with R environments), JRI is a good solution.